 Filters in the databases you probably want to apply include: Scholarly/Peer Reviewed

 Use this worksheet to write out your research topic and identify key ideas.

-However, it doesn't search everything that the library owns or subscribes to so you will still need to search other resources, such as the subject related databases found below, to find everything that you need.
+However, OMNI doesn't search everything that the library owns or subscribes to so you will still need to search other resources, such as the subject related databases found below, to find everything that you need.

 Read the section on developing a good search strategy and using boolean searching above.

 Additional journal article databases found in the library:

 - African Journals Online